Faruq-Hameed/Faruq-Hameed/README.md

 ## Hi, I am Faruq Hameed.
 # I am a software developer.

 I'm a software engineer based in Nigeria with ability to relocate within and outside the country.
-I have hands-on experience in all levels of the software life cycle.
+I have hands-on experience on the server sides of softtware development life cycle.
 I enjoy learning new langauges and frameworks like Nodejs and express, I love building scalable applications that solve real world problems.

 📫  How to reach me:
 [^1]: